 For each of the five views (Port, Logical, Net, Region, and Block) the Search and Filter operations are available.
-Open first the Find windows and search for specific design elements.
-Click the Filter icon in the Design View window or any cloned Find windows to search and filter the display.
-Three types of searches are available:
+Opens first the Find windows and use the filter field to search for specific design elements.
+Three different filter options are available from the pull-down list: